Virtual screening

 Virtual screening (VS) is a computational technique used in drug discovery to search libraries of small molecules in order to identify those structures which are most likely to bind to a drug target, typically a protein receptor or enzyme.

 Virtual screening has been defined as "automatically evaluating very large libraries of compounds" using computer programs.
 As this definition suggests, VS has largely been a numbers game focusing on how the enormous chemical space of over 1060 conceivable compounds can be filtered to a manageable number that can be synthesized, purchased, and tested.
 Although searching the entire chemical universe may be a theoretically interesting problem, more practical VS scenarios focus on designing and optimizing targeted combinatorial libraries and enriching libraries of available compounds from in-house compound repositories or vendor offerings.
 As the accuracy of the method has increased, virtual screening has become an integral part of the drug discovery process.
 Virtual Screening can be used to select in house database compounds for screening, choose compounds that can be purchased externally, and to choose which compound should be synthesized next.

 Methods

 There are two broad categories of screening techniques: ligand-based and structure-based.
-The remainder of this page will reflect Figure 1 Flow Chart of Virtual Screening.
+The remainder of this page will reflect Figure 1, the flow chart of virtual screening.